specialorange/MessageBooth/README.md

 MessageBooth
 =============

-A way to communicate with messages for events for remote and inperson attendees.
+A way to communicate with messages for events for remote and attending participants.

 Events are held often.
 They often are inbetween celebratory and informative, rarely on either pole, with many smaller events occuring along this linear connection.
 MessageBooth tries to address the particpatory aspects of large events, by providing a centralized collection of individual and group messages (audio, visual, and electronic) by participants of the event, those in atttendance and remotely.